 If you fail to plan, you are planning to fail.
 Benjamin Franklin

 This quote is not directly a wasting money quote.
 However, the act of planning can be applied to almost anything.

 In essence, if you don’t have a plan for your money – it won’t stick around.
 It’s just that simple.

-But it’s you money right?
-Well think about it this way, a professor once said money goes where’s it’s least punished and most rewarded.
+But it’s your money, right?
+Well think about it this way, a professor once said the money goes where it’s least punished and most rewarded.

 Hey, at least I left with something.

 Overall, this simply means, if you are not appreciating the money you have, it will find its way to someone with a plan for it – a plan with an enticing reward system that creates value.

 Not wasting money is the best way to save money.
 Unknown